mikepmerritt/mikepmerritt.github.io/index.md

 # Michael Merritt

-Hello, and welcome to my website!
+:wave: Hello, and welcome to my website!
+On this site, you can learn more about me and look at some of my previous programming projects.

 To find out more about me, click [here](./about).